How long should children be in a car seat? In seat belts?

 Keep your 1 to 3 year old children in REAR-FACING car seats as long as possible, they should remain in rear-facing position until they reach the top height or weight limits allowed by your car seat’s manufacturer.

-Once they have reached the height and weight limits of the seat, they may be secured in a FORWARD-FACING car seat with a harness.
+Once they have reached the height and weight limits of the seat, they may be transitioned into a FORWARD-FACING car seat with a harness.

 Children should remain in BOOSTER seats until they are big enough to fit the car seat belt systems properly.